eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 This requires that

 * the AMQP 1.0 Messaging Network has capacity to process telemetry messages for the client's tenant and
-* the messages published by the client comply with the format defined by the Tenant API.
+* the messages published by the client comply with the format defined by the Telemetry API.

 ## Publish Telemetry Data (authenticated Device)